Student visa regulations

 It is a requirement that International Students complete their studies within the time specified on their Confirmation of Enrolment (CoE).
 If you have not been able to complete your degree within the timeframe allowed on your current Student Visa, you will need to apply for a new Student Visa.

-Information on how to apply for a further student visa is available on the to Department of Immigration and Border Protection (DIBP) website.
+Information on how to apply for a further student visa is available on the Department of Home Affairs website.

 Bond University will supply you a Confirmation of Enrolment (CoE) and assist in organising your OSHC that you will need for your subsequent Visa application.